richardaspinall/richardaspinall.github.io/_posts/2021-06-04-start-where-you-are.md

 <!-- Image: ![image name](/assets/blog-images/img.JPG) -->

-I was recommended a book called <i>Designing Your Life</i> via my coach.
-This book takes you through "how to build a well-lived joyful life" making you do simple exercises that guide and help you come up and with a bit of a solution to what you should be doing now and into the future.
+I was recommended a book called <i>Designing Your Life</i>, this book takes you through "how to build a well-lived joyful life" and has simple exercises that guide and help you come up and with a solution to what you should be doing now and into the future.
 The first one being: How full are you?

 <br>